Stat534/stat534.github.io/index.md

 # Textbooks

 - Hierarchical Modeling and Analysis for Spatial Data, Second Edition, by Bannerjee, Carlin, and Gelfand.
 While the second edition is preferred, the first edition will suffice.
+- Animal Movement: Statistical Models for Telemetry Data, by Hooten, Johnson, McClintock, and Morales. _Optional_

 # Additional Resources
 Analysis, data visualization, and version control procedures will be implemented with: